anymouschina/TapCanvas/README_EN.md

 Due to unavoidable factors in the domestic network environment, some AI services may not be directly accessible.
 It is recommended to use Cloudflare Workers and Durable Objects to configure a proxy to solve this problem.

+### GRSAI Relay Integration

+- **One-time setup**: In the right sidebar → “Model Configuration” → “Proxy Service (grsai)”, fill `https://api.grsai.com` or `https://grsai.dakka.com.cn` and paste the grsai API Key.
+Any providers you toggle (Sora 2, Veo 3, Nano Banana, Runway, etc.) will route through this relay automatically.
+- **Live status widgets**: The header shows grsai credits and per-model health; both buttons can be refreshed manually before batch renders to ensure quota and connectivity.
+- **Veo/Sora extras**: The Veo panel ships with one-click host presets (overseas/domestic).
+Results flowing through grsai sync back to canvas nodes just like direct calls, so history and remix remain intact.
+- **Secure sharing**: Each grsai key can be marked shared or private, letting teams reuse the proxy stack without leaking tokens.

 ### Prerequisites

 - Register Cloudflare account: https://dash.cloudflare.com/